syncfusion-content/javascript-docs/js/api/ejmDialog.md

-Specifies whether to enable device's native scroll behaviour when scrolling is allowed.
+Specifies whether to enable device's native scroll behavior when scrolling is allowed.

 Default Value: